 - Select “MBOX file to Import” and press on Open option.

-- Users must be friendly with Thunderbird and its add-ons to complete this process correctly.
+- Users must be familiar with Thunderbird and its add-ons to complete this process correctly.

 - Manually importing multiple MBOX can be tedious or time taking process.